jncraton/operating-systems-cpsc4420/lectures/08-booting.md

 ---

-Where does the first in struction come from?
+Where does the first instruction come from?

 Volatility
 ----------